lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-23-Propositions_as_Types.md

 tags: [logic, intuitionism, constructive logic, Martin-Löf type theory, NG de Bruijn]
 ---

-The principle of *propositions as types* is much discussed, but there's a lot of confusion and misinformation.
+The principle of *propositions as types* (a.k.a.
+[Curry-Howard isomorphism](https://en.wikipedia.org/wiki/Curry–Howard_correspondence)), is much discussed, but there's a lot of confusion and misinformation.
 For example, it is widely believed that propositions as types is the basis of most modern proof assistants; even, that it is the necessary foundation of any computer implementation of logic.